Mte90/Contribute-to-opensource-the-right-way/manuscript/appendix.md

 When you have no idea where to start with a communication the simple way is writing a list with every point, prioritize and only then writing your message.
 Because you are part of an open project, you need to do open questions to the people too.
 These open questions are not for better clarification but let the others explain what they mean, because a lot of things are not specifically communicated with words for example.

+There are different tasks about communication and for a community managers is important to keep a public communication on high quality standards, to save time but also to be more transparent, create an history, create a workflow and improve the reputation of your project.
+There are 2 ways for that: gather the common questions of newcomers of the community and create some sort of documentation or keep a period report of what is happening/ed in a project.
+Those are simple ways to improve the quality of communication in your project that on long term can have a lot of benefits.

 ## How to talk with people

 * Don’t criticize, condemn, nor recriminate